Claude Design = Premium Portfolio Websites In Minutes

 01

 Start with this video's job: A senior product designer walks through building a non-generic portfolio in Claude Design by feeding it visual references, forcing it to interview you with questions, refining with draw/edit/comment modes and the tweaks panel, adding specific scroll and hover animations, then shipping it live via Claude Code, GitHub, and Vercel.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “Claude design just dropped and it can build sites like this, but everything I've seen so far, you can honestly tell it's AI.
 It all kind of looks the same and if this is your portfolio website, that's...”

 02